-Greek yogurt also works great.
+Greek yogurt also works excellently.

 Milk – Use whole milk (full-fat milk), skim milk, or low-fat milk.
-Plant-based milk like coconut milk, soy milk, cashew milk, oat milk, almond milk, etc also works great in this healthy strawberry pineapple smoothie recipe.
+Plant-based milk, like coconut milk, soy milk, cashew milk, oat milk, almond milk, etc., also works great in this healthy strawberry pineapple smoothie recipe.

 Sweetener – Depending on whether or not strawberries and pineapple are sweet, you can add or avoid honey or sugar to sweeten the smoothie.
 Maple syrup and agave nectar can also be used.

-I sometimes add seedless medjool dates to sweeten my smoothie.
+I sometimes add seedless Medjool dates to sweeten my smoothie.